whitneyburton/portfolios/template.md

 ## Areas of Emphasis

 I set out to build a strong foundation in JavaScript/jQuery and CSS.
-My goal is to be great at both of these languages.
+My ultimate goal is to be great at both of these languages.
+I do believe that I my goal of getting a strong foundation.

 ## Rubric Scores